 Poor thyroid function (hypothyroidism) is one of the top suspects.
 If combined with a bad smell, there is a good chance the underlying cause is a bacterial or fungal infection.
 These infections can be secondary to hypothyroidism or allergies.

 Red skin is inflamed (or hot) skin.
 Whether you’re looking at an infection, allergies, or auto-immune disease, it will also be itchy, painful, or both.

 Loss of pigment

 Loss of pigment is often a cosmetic condition with no connection to any serious health issues.

 Depigmentation can be the result of aging or changing seasons.
 Some breeds, for example, have a genetic predisposition to a seasonal lightening of their nose, a condition also referred to as snow nose.
-There is a relatively rare condition, vitiligo, that causes the skin to lose its pigment–in patches.
+In addition, a relatively rare condition, vitiligo, causes the skin to lose its pigment–in patches.